Laoode/Langgraph101/README.md

 # LangGraph 101 Course & Projects
 ## TL;DR
 LangGraph is a Python framework for designing and managing the flow of tasks in your application using graph structures.
-Bassicly, langgraph used for multi-agent to make that interactively with graph.
+Basically, langgraph used for multi-agent to make that interactively with graph.

 ## Core Concepts
 ### Type Annotations